kalibera/rchk/doc/INSTALLATION.md

 install.
 The installation will create a virtual machine into which one can log in and perform the checks, all state is kept inside the machine.

-Run `vagrant up` in `image` directory to use VirtualBox or `vagrant up --provider docker` to use Docker.
+Run `vagrant up --provider virtualbox` in `image` directory to use VirtualBox or `vagrant up --provider docker` to use Docker.

 One needs to install [Vagrant](https://www.vagrantup.com/) (`apt-get install vagrant`) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)